 Tendency to Bark or Howl: 6/10

-Some breeders and silver Lab enthusiasts believe that the genes for dilute color were always present in the breed, and they only became visible through a happenstance pairing of two dogs who had one copy of the gene (like all other recessive genes, the dilute color gene only shows up in a dog’s appearance when it occurs in pairs).
+Some dog breeders and Silver Lab enthusiasts believe that the genes for dilute color were always present in the breed, and they only became visible through a happenstance pairing of two dogs who had one copy of the gene (like all other recessive genes, the gene diluted color only shows up in a dog’s appearance when it occurs in pairs).